Applications for the Diploma Year 2023-24 are now open.

-First Phase applications close on 21st February 2022.
-Shortlisted applicants will be invited to attend an interview on 4th, 5th or 6th April 2022.
+First Phase applications close on 22nd February 2023.
+Shortlisted first phase applicants will be invited to attend an interview on 9th, 16th, or 23rd March 2023.

 These works must have been created within the past three years.